 Partnership Taxation – 13.5 hrs.
 CPE

-The program will examine tax issues relating to the formation and operation of partnerships.
-Participants will gain a familiarity with basic areas of partnership taxation so as to recognize a problem and have at hand some practical knowledge for its solution.
-This course is presented in four practical segments: (1) the formation of partnerships, (2) the basic day-to-day operations of partnerships, (3) distributions of assets to partners, and (4) the termination of partnership affairs.
+This Partnership Taxation course will examine tax issues relating to the formation and operation of partnerships.
+Participants will gain familiarity with basic areas of partnership taxation so as to recognize a problem and have at hand some practical knowledge for its solution.
+This course is presented in four practical segments: (1) the formation of partnerships, (2) the basic day-to-day operations of partnerships, (3) the distributions of assets to partners, and (4) the termination of partnership affairs.

 Course No. 9009

 Format: Online pdf (265 pages).
 Printed book available.

 Field of Study: Taxes: Technical

 Course expiration: You have one year from date of purchase to complete the course.

 At the start of Chapter 1, participants should identify the following major topics for study:

 * Section 761(a)